 Before installing the fridge back into the cavity, check to make sure wall insulation is secured and this is a good time to sweep or vacuum any loose debris.
 If this fridge is installed into a slide out then make sure and remove the top side vent (YA) baffling (RA), as you will no longer need this and all it will do is slow air flow.
-If it's installed into a roof vent style then nothing has to be changed, but make sure and leave both vents open, as this unit will still have to breathe
+If it's installed into a fixed cabinet with a roof vent, then nothing has to be changed, but make sure and leave both vents open, as this unit will still have to breathe.

 Now you're ready to slide the refrigerator back into the cavity.
 Once it's started it helps to have someone outside to watch as you slowly push the fridge back into place, making sure the gas line is out of the way.
-Install mounting screws (RA)on the top and bottom first before finishing outside.
+Do not attach the mounting screws to the cabinet yet, we want to test first in case the fridge has to be slid forward a tad to run a new wire.